Nexirift/.github/profile/README.md

 ### Relays

-We plan to have relays that connect to Mastodon and Atproto instances.
+We plan to have relays that connect to the Activitypub protocol (Mastodon, Pleroma, etc) and Atproto (Bluesky) instances.
 This has not been started yet.

 ### Authentication